UEFA Euro 2012 qualifying

-The qualifying competition for UEFA Euro 2012 was a series of parallel association football competitions held over 2010 and 2011 to decide the qualifiers for UEFA Euro 2012, held in Poland and Ukraine.
+The qualifying competition for UEFA Euro 2012 was a series of parallel association football competitions held across Europe between 2010 and 2011 to decide the qualifiers for UEFA Euro 2012.
 The draw for the qualifying rounds was held on 7 February 2010 in the Congress Hall of the Palace of Culture and Science, Warsaw, with matches set to take place between August 2010 and November 2011.

-There were nine groups.
-Six of these groups had six teams (one each from pots 1 to 6 below); the remaining three groups consisted of five teams (one each from pots 1 to 5 below).
-Group competition was a double round robin: each team hosted a game with every other team in its group.
-The first-place team in each group qualified, along with the second-place team with the most points against teams ranked in the top five in the group.
-The remaining eight second-place teams were paired for two-game play-offs, with the winner of each total goals tie qualifying for the finals.
-The two host countries completed the field of sixteen teams.
+Two host countries qualified automatically.
+For the first qualifying round, there were nine groups.
+Six of these groups had six teams (one from pots 1 to 6 below); the remaining three groups consisted of five teams (one each from pots 1 to 5 below).
+The group competition was a double round robin: each team hosted a game with every other team in its group.
+Each group winner qualified, along with the second-place team with the most points against teams ranked in the top five in the group.
+The remaining eight second-place teams were paired for two-game play-offs, with the winner of each total goals tie (or away goals rule, or penalty shootout) qualifying for the finals to complete the field of sixteen teams.